What is this safari about?

 Gorilla trekking safaris in Uganda can also take place at the little known Mgahinga National Park.
 However, we do not recommend this as highly as only one gorilla family is available for trekking and the group often crosses the border into Rwanda making them inaccessible.

-To enjoy this experience, you must first obtain a gorilla permit which costs USD$600 per trek (April 2019) and is non-exchangeable and non-refundable.
+To enjoy this experience, you must first obtain a gorilla permit which costs USD$700 per trek and is non-exchangeable and non-refundable.
 Once a gorilla trek is booked and scheduled it will go ahead regardless of the weather.
 The payment for the permits is often requested immediately so as to confirm the booking and avoid disappointment.

 Bwindi Impenetrable Forest National Park has 13 habituated gorilla groups that can be tracked by tourists.
 It is important to note is that a permit is specific to a certain group and day.
 In Uganda, a maximum of 8 tourists may visit a group of habituated gorillas per day.
 This is vital information because Bwindi has 6 different starting points from which to trek and ensuring that your permit matches your accommodation’s location is crucial.
 It is also important to book far in advance to avoid disappointment.